 - Hypocalcemia [see WARNINGS AND PRECAUTIONS]

-- Known hypersensitivity to Actonel or any of its excipients.
-Angioedema, generalized rash and bullous skin reactions, some severe, have been reported [see ADVERSE REACTIONS]
+- Known hypersensitivity to ACTONEL or any of its excipients.
+Angioedema, generalized rash, bullous skin reactions, Stevens-Johnson syndrome and toxic epidermal necrolysis have been reported [see ADVERSE REACTIONS]

 Additional Actonel Information